python-gitlab/python-gitlab/docs/cli.rst

    timeout = 1

-The ``default`` option of the ``[global]`` section defines the GitLab server to use if no server is explitly specified with the :option:`--gitlab` CLI option.
+The ``default`` option of the ``[global]`` section defines the GitLab server to use if no server is explitly specified with the ``--gitlab`` CLI option.

 The ``[global]`` section also defines the values for the default connexion parameters.
 You can override the values in each GitLab server section.